bbauska/CSS3-Reference/README.md

 	</tr>
 	<tr>
 	  <td><b>Applies to</b></td>
-	  <td>All elements except nonreplaced inline elements and table elements  *Defines a maximum constraint on the height of the *Description**  element (the exact nature of that height is dependent on the value of box-sizing).
+	  <td>All elements except nonreplaced inline elements and table elements  *Defines a maximum
+	  constraint on the height of the element (the exact nature of that height is dependent on the value of box-sizing).
 Thus, the element can be shorter than the declared value but not taller.</td>
 	</tr>
     <tr>
 	  <td><b>Admintable</b></td>